-At the end of this review period, the Council will award the SEND Service contract for the Requirement to the top-ranked offer.
+At the end of this review period, the Council will award the Passenger Transport Service 2020 contract for the Requirement to the top-ranked offer, unless clearly another offer is deemed to best meet the needs of the service user.
 The Council reserve the right to reject Offers should they be deemed inappropriate.
 For example, but not limited to:

-- Package is no longer required. - Provider has not demonstrated a satisfactory understanding of the individual requirement need. - Provider circumstances change post award that would mean they no longer meet the minimum requirements e.g. loss of registration where applicable. - Matters relating to safeguarding processes and procedures.
+- Package is no longer required. - Supplier has not demonstrated a satisfactory understanding of the individual requirement need. - Supplier circumstances change post award that would mean they no longer meet the minimum requirements e.g. loss of registration where applicable. - Matters relating to safeguarding processes and procedures.

-The Council reserves the right to amend the award criteria from time to time, subject to prior notification to Providers.
+The Council reserves the right to amend the award criteria from time to time, subject to prior notification to Suppliers, including the use of service user visits, interviews, historical service Supplier performance data and maximum and minimum price limits as part of the bid evaluation process.